getodk/docs/briefcase-forms.rst

 Pulling from Android 4.x and later device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Ensure all filled-in forms are finalized.
-Either delete the forms which are not finalized or delete them after making a backup copy of the file:`/sdcard/odk` directory on your device and restore that later.
+Either delete the forms which are not finalized or delete them after making a backup copy of :file:`/sdcard/odk` directory on your device and restore that later.
-- Create a zip of the entire: file:`odk` directory using an application like `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
+- Create a zip of the entire :file:`odk` directory using an application like `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
 - Connect your Android device to your computer using a USB cable and choose to mount it as a Media device.
 - Copy that zip file from the mounted MTP/Android device to a local hard drive.
 - Once it is copied onto your local hard drive, unzip the file of the 'odk' directory.
 - Open *ODK Briefcase*.
-- In the window which opens up select: guilabel: pull` tab.
+- In the window which opens up select :guilabel:`pull` tab.
-- Select *Custom Path to ODK Directory* in the: guilabel: pull data from` drop-down.
+- Select *Custom Path to ODK Directory* in the :guilabel:`pull data from` drop-down.
-- Select the unzipped: file:`odk` folder that you copied onto your local hard drive.
+- Select the unzipped :file:`odk` folder that you copied onto your local hard drive.
-- Click on: guilabel:`pull` button at the bottom of the window and the filled-in submissions that were copied off of the device will be loaded into ODK Briefcase's storage location.
+- Click on :guilabel:`pull` button at the bottom of the window and the filled-in submissions that were copied off of the device will be loaded into ODK Briefcase's storage location.
 - On the Android device, open ODK Collect and delete the filled-in forms.

 .. tip::
- - You can use the *Custom path to ODK Directory* anytime you want to pull forms from the custom location.
+ - You can use the *Custom path to ODK Directory* any time you want to pull forms from custom location.
  - You can confirm that the forms have been successfully pulled into ODK Briefcase by confirming a successful pull status or by verifying the data appearing in a CSV export file.

 .. warning::